What Sets Us Apart

 • What is your process to determine a fair offer price?

-There are many things you can do to help you prepare for the mortgage loan process.
+There are many things you can do to help prepare for the mortgage loan process.
 One of the most important things is to create a budget to help you decide how much you would like to spend.

 You could also work on decreasing debt, saving for a down payment, improving your credit score, or maybe even asking for a raise at work.